 Wrangling wireless microphone and IEM systems is something we can all improve our skills with, right?
 At the Live Sound Summit hear from the founder of rfscans.com, Pasi Manninen.
 His talk is titled “How to Share and Interpret RF Spectrum Data”.

 Ever wonder what “The 7 Most Common Problems with Wireless Mic Systems, and How You Can Solve Them” are?
-Well, Karl Winkler, the VP of Lectrosonics should know, and he’s going to tell us!
+Well, Karl Winkler, the VP of Lectrosonics knows and tells us!

 System Design and Tuning

-System design and tuning will be covered extensively by the following speakers:
+System design and tuning is covered extensively by the following speakers:

-- Arthur Skudra, Smaart Trainer and Consultant at Sightsound Consulting.
+- Arthur Skudra, Smaart Trainer and Consultant at Sightsound Consulting on “Single Channel Measurements: Surprisingly useful”

-- Thomas Neumann, Creator of SATlive and LevelCheck teaching on Dual-FFT Measurements.
+- Thomas Neumann, Creator of SATlive and LevelCheck taught on Dual-FFT Measurements.

 - Explore “System Tuning for Concert vs Theatre” with Alex Ritter, Master Sound Engineer at the Guthrie theater and System Engineer on the Lynyrd Skynyrd Tour.